Vheos/Mods.UNSIGHTED/README.md

 - Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/latest/), [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/latest) and [UNSIGHTED++](https://github.com/Vheos777/Mods.UNSIGHTED/releases/latest)
 - Extract all files to the game folder (the one with `UNSIGHTED.exe`)
 - Press `F1` in-game to open the `Configuration Manager` window
+- Choose a mod and click `Apply` to expand its settings
+- Click `Collapse` to hide the settings without deactivating the mod
 - Enjoy <3

 # Highlights
 ### Quickslottable Weapon Loadouts
-They're like an hour away from being ready for release, but sadly I won't have a spare hour until after the weekend!
-In the meantime, feast upon this teaser:
+Now **THIS** is my proudest feature!
+No more opening menu every minute to switch between shuriken, hookshot, ice-maker and your actual combat weapons.
+Now you can have switch between your favourite loadouts with the press of one button!
+Comes with in-game **custom controls system** and **co-op support** :)

 https://user-images.githubusercontent.com/9155825/146574388-3daf9b3a-ec14-4690-a4e7-06cfd41fafa9.mp4

 ### Color Palette Editor
-One of my proudest features in this mod pack!
-It's a bit clunky, as the **Configuration Manager** doesn't provide either HSV sliders or numerical RGB input, ***BUT IT WORKS!*** I've even gone the extra mile and written a de/serializer for the color data, so you can copy-paste palettes and share them with others **<3** Take a look at this juicy juice:
+Let the fashion begin!
+It's a bit clunky, as the **Configuration Manager** doesn't provide either HSV sliders or numerical RGB input, ***BUT IT WORKS!*** I've even gone the extra mile and written a de/serializer for the color data, so you can copy-paste palettes and share them with others **<3** Take a look at this juice:

 https://user-images.githubusercontent.com/9155825/146345939-7f04ae15-d06b-4dfc-9ab0-853e28c80fc1.mp4

 ### Equal Rights for Player 2
-**UNSIGHTED** treats **Player 2** with way more respect than most games.
-But there's a tiny hair in this otherwise perfect meal - the archaic and redundant **CAMERA PRIVILEGES!** Take a look at this:
+Actually, **UNSIGHTED** treats **Player 2** with way more respect than most games - but that's not saying much as the bar's set pretty low by the gaming industry.
+Anyway, **UNSIGHTED** also suffers from *some* **Player 2** marginalization - namely the archaic and redundant **CAMERA PRIVILEGES!** Take a look at this:

 https://user-images.githubusercontent.com/9155825/146352205-7a16275b-ae4b-4003-9c39-272b40fbe07c.mp4

 Notice how **Player 1** still has a decent line of sight around them, while **Player 2** is already in the gutter?
 If that wasn't hurtful enough, they will soon be hurled like a bag of potatoes towards **Player 1**'s location, because god forbid anything *even remotely slows down* the protagonist's adventuring.
-Obviously, both issues are addressed in the `Camera` section of the mod pack, and this is how the same scene plays out with `Prioritize player 1` disabled and `Co-op camera stretching` enabled:
+Now, in case of puzzle games (and metroidvania is partly that) this is somewhat justified, as stretching the screen too wide might spoil the solution.
+Still, this could be designed around.
+As a workaround, I implemented simple `co-op camera stretching` system, as well the options to disable `prioritizing player 1` and `teleporting player 2`:

 https://user-images.githubusercontent.com/9155825/146353031-51dce301-af60-4b92-8f1f-528a6b5a206e.mp4